Apprenticeships combine practical training in a job with study.

 - earn a wage and get holiday pay

-Apprenticeships take 1 to 4 years to complete depending on their level.
-You can find more information on gov.uk website regarding apprenticeships.
-To find out more about National Apprenticeship Service you can visit their website.
+Apprenticeships take 1 to 5 years to complete depending on their level.
+You can find more information on our website regarding apprenticeships.

-Supported internships are structured study programmes based primarily with employers.
-They enable young people aged 16-24 with Education, Health and Care plans to achieve paid employment by equipping them with the skills they need for work, through learning in the workplace.
+Supported internships are structured study programmes based primarily with employers with the aim for paid employment.
+They equip young people aged 16-24 with Education, Health and Care plans (EHCP) with the skills they need for work, through learning in the workplace.

 - Young people complete personalised study programmes which include the chance to study for relevant substantial qualifications, if appropriate, and appropriate levels of English and maths

 if you are interested to learn more, please leave your contact here, and a member of our Employment and Skills Team will get in touch with you.

 There are programmes offered by our partners, please refer to their websites below:

 Solihull Council are determined to lead workplace inclusion across the borough.
 Supported Employment is a scheme to let residents with Learning Disabilities, Autism or both access support that will lead to paid employment.
 The Council has partnered up support with Experts by Experience, Colebridge Trust and Ideal for All to help engage and support SEND residents to improve their career options.